 Gathering employee engagement data is a must for organizations who are seeking to understand their workforce dynamics and cultivate a thriving workplace culture.
 This information can reveal employee concerns, highlight areas for improvement and give your employees a voice to share their insights on how your organization can become a better workplace.
+Employees who have been unfairly terminated after submitting a feedback should consider hiring a wrongful termination lawyer to fight for their rights.
+Employers and workers alike should also educate themselves on union-related topics to answers questions like ‘Can union workers be fired?’.

 Whether the feedback from employees is presented in the forms of employee engagement surveys, 1:1 meetings, or informal conversations (to name a few), it’s giving you a glimpse into how your employees not only feel about working for your organization, but insights into areas which they feel could be changed or improved.